 Where is the Market?
 Evidence from Cross-Listings

 We investigate the distribution of trading volume across different venues after a company lists abroad.
 In most cases, after an initial blip, foreign trading declines rapidly to extremely low levels.
 However, there is considerable cross-sectional variation in the persistence and magnitude of foreign trading.
 The ratio between foreign and domestic trading volume is higher for smaller, more export and high-tech oriented companies.
 It is also higher for companies that cross-list on markets with lower trading costs and better insider trading protection.
-Foreign trading is high close to the cross-listing date but decreases dramatically in the subsequent six months.
-This accords with the 'flow-back hypothesis' that declining foreign trading is associated with the gravitational pull of the home market.
+Domestic trading increases around the cross-listing, and afterwards is negatively correlated with past foreign trading activity.
+This accords with the flow-back hypothesis that declining foreign trading is associated with the gravitational pull of the home market.

 JEL Classification: G15, G30